 SMUD is Sacramento's community-owned, not-for-profit electric service, delivering on the promise of public power since 1946.
 SMUD is a long-time industry leader in renewable energy.
 Learn more

-The mission of the Washington Department of Commerce is to grow and improve jobs in Washington State by championing thriving communities, a prosperous economy, and sustainable infrastructure.
-The Washington State Energy Office in the Department of Commerce is a vital resource for delivering energy benefits, addressing state energy goals, and coordinating energy-related emergency preparedness in the state.
+The Washington State Energy Office is a vital resource for delivering energy benefits, addressing state energy goals, and coordinating energy-related emergency preparedness in the state.
 The State Energy Office provides energy policy support, analysis, and information for the Governor, Legislature, Commerce, and others.
 Learn more

 Wisconsin Office of Energy Innovation

 The Xcel Energy Renewable Development Fund, which is financed by Xcel Energy electric ratepayers, promotes the start-up, expansion and attraction of renewable electric energy projects and companies in the Xcel Energy service area.
 It also stimulates research and development into renewable energy technologies.
-Both efforts are designed to increase the market penetration of renewable energy resources at reasonable costs.
 Learn more

 CESA Affiliate Members